313DEVGRP/AngularJs-RequireJs-Dynamic-locale_ocLazyLoad-jQuery-BootStrap-AdminLTE-Bower-Grunt-YO-Project/README.md

 Documentation from the original repo untouched
 ----------------------------------------------

-# angular-seed—the seed for AngularJS apps
+# angular-seed�봳he seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these